bbenchoff/bbenchoff.github.io/pages/SXM2PCIe.md

 **Note: all the files are hosted [in a Github repo](https://github.com/bbenchoff/SXM2toPCIe)**

 <p class="callout-sidebar">
-<strong>LEGAL:</strong><br>
+<strong>LEGAL NOTICE:</strong><br>
 Nvidia’s SXM documentation is only released under mutual NDA.
-The pinout shown here was derived solely from publicly purchased hardware and non-destructive continuity probing, which is lawful reverse-engineering under U.S. and many other jurisdictions’ fair use and interoperability exemptions.
+The pinout shown here was derived <strong>solely</strong> from publicly purchased hardware, non-destructive continuity probing, and electrical measurement, which is lawful reverse-engineering under U.S. and many other jurisdictions’ fair use and interoperability exemptions e.g. 17 U.S.C. § 107, 17 U.S.C. § 1201(f), and Directive 2009/24/EC Art.
+6. No confidential documents were accessed or breached, and no trademark or trade-secret rights are waived or implied.
+For concerns regarding copyright or trade secrets, please contact benchoff@gmail.com.”
 </p>

 For another project, it was necessary for me to acquire the pinout for Nvidia's [SXM2 socket](https://en.wikipedia.org/wiki/SXM_(socket)).
 This is a high-bandwidth mezzanine connector used in Nvidia datacenter GPUs.
 The SXM2 "standard" is quite old at the time of this writing (mid-2025), but details of this connector, including a pinout or even mechanical drawings, are still locked under NDAs at Nvidia's behest.